 A Specific Phobia is a pattern of excessive fear of some ordinary object, situation, or activity.
 A person with a fear of dogs, for instance, may fear that a dog will attack him; or he may be afraid that he will "lose his mind", or run into heavy traffic, on encountering a dog.

 People with phobias usually try to avoid what they fear.
 Unfortunately, this often creates greater problems for them.
 Not only do they continue to fear the object, but the avoidance restricts their freedom to enjoy life as they would see fit.

 A person with a Blood Phobia may fear a variety of situations, but they all involve the prospect of seeing blood.
 A person with a fear of vomiting (either fearing that they will vomit, or that that they'll see someone else vomit) would be considered to have Emetophobia.
-The official definitions of some of these disorders will change in 2013, so don't get preoccupied with the label.

 A person with Obsessive Compulsive Disorder experiences intrusive, unwelcome thoughts (called obsessions) which are so persistent and upsetting that he fears the thoughts might not stop.